Hit Me Up’s Consent Process

 Overview

 This page explains what happens after you get in touch with our Consent Team, and/or make a report related to consent, boundaries, or safety within the Hit Me Up community.
-Our goal is to make the process transparent, trauma-informed, and accessible.
+Our goal is to make the process as transparent, trauma-informed, and accessible as possible.

 Reporting harm is not easy.
 You do not need certainty, proof, or a perfectly told story to report.
 You are always in control of how much, or how little, you choose to engage.